ifellows/salt/salt_website/src/content/docs/management/surveys.md

 ## Deleting a survey

 Surveys can be deleted from the list.
-Deleting a survey definition does not delete already-collected data — uploaded responses retain a reference to the survey version they were collected under.
+Deleting a survey definition does not delete already-collected data, uploaded responses retain a reference to the survey version they were collected under.